KingWaffleIII/KingWaffleIII/README.md

 ### WIP
 - Kommander, a Spigot plugin that allows for remote access for admins, via the web and Discord.
-- TIDMAS, a key-based cipher using maths.
-- ???, a mobile app, powered by Tauri, that listens for and recognises any playing surahs in the background (like Shazam).

 ## Contact
 Email: waffle@planetwaffle.net